vulcanize/vulcanizedb/README.md

 1. In a separate terminal start VulcanizeDB:
     - `./vulcanizedb lightSync --config <config.toml> --starting-block-number <block-number>`

-## Backfill Auction event logs from light sync
+## Backfill Maker event logs from light sync
-Backfills auction event logs from the configured Ethereum node based on the populated block headers.
+Backfills Maker event logs from the configured Ethereum node based on the populated block headers.
+This includes logs related to auctions, multi-collateral dai, and price feeds.
 This command requires that a light sync (see command above) has previously been run.

-_Since auction contracts have not yet been deployed, this command will need to be run a local blockchain at the moment.
+_Since auction/mcd contracts have not yet been deployed, this command will need to be run a local blockchain at the moment.
 As such, a new environment file will need to be added.
 See `environments/local.toml.example`._

 1. Start Ethereum node
 1. In a separate terminal run the backfill command:
-  - `./vulcanizedb backfillAuctionLogs --config <config.toml>`
+  - `./vulcanizedb backfillMakerLogs --config <config.toml>`

-## Sync in light mode with MakerDAO price feeds
-Sync VulcanizeDB with the configured Ethereum node, populating block headers as well as price feeds for MKR/USD, ETH/USD, and REP/USD.
-1. Start Ethereum node
-1. In a separate terminal window start VulcanizeDB
-    - `./vulcanizedb syncPriceFeeds --config <config.toml> --starting-block-number <block-number>`

 ## Start full environment in docker by single command

 ### Geth Rinkeby